 Withdrawal symptoms occur when the body becomes accustomed to the presence of cocaine in the system.
 When the system is deprived of cocaine, it can trigger a range of disturbing physical and psychological symptoms which can include:

 The primary stage of engaging with professional treatment for cocaine addiction involves a medically assisted detox.
 This allows the body to rid itself of cocaine in a safe, closely monitored environment.
 Detoxification can raise risks of complications, so it is important this is done under the supervision of qualified, experienced professionals before further treatment can begin.

 What Causes Cocaine Addiction?

-It is broadly agreed that there is not necessarily a determined cause for cocaine addiction.
-However, much research has focused on what could make a person more susceptible to cocaine addiction than others.
-Research studies have found that the most likely causes are based in genetic and environmental factors; sometimes known as “nature and nurture”.
+It is broadly agreed that it’s not possible to try to pinpoint a single cause for cocaine addiction.
+That said, there are risk factors that may make a person more susceptible to cocaine addiction as compared to their peers as research has shown that the most likely causes are based on genetic and environmental factors; sometimes known as “nature and nurture”.